Letractively/typhoonae.buildout/README.txt

   * Copyright and license
   * What will be installed
   * What is new in this release
-  * Running the cloud out of the box
+  * Running all services out of the box
   * How to configure your Jabber client to send and receive XMPP messages
   * How to run the guestbook demo application
+  * How to configere BDBDatastore as alternate datastore
   * Google's development application server
+  * Contact and bug reports

 Copyright and license